davestewart/nuxt-content-assets/README.md

 ## Configuration

-The should run without any configuration, but you can configure the following:
+The module will run happily without configuration, but should you need to:

 ```ts
 // nuxt.config.ts